erikraft/Drop/PARTNERSHIP.md

 <br>

 Partner up by creating an [Issue](https://github.com/erikraft/Drop/issues) in this repository so I can review and decide whether to accept the partnership to have a PARTNER ("client").
+In the Issue description, clearly outline:

+- A concise summary of your organization or project.
+- How this partnership will help Drop and why it is valuable for both sides.
+- The main goals you expect the partnership to achieve.
+- The target audience and communities that will benefit.
+- Any specific support, assets, or timelines required from Drop.

 ## Logo Submission Requirements